Gaza-Israel War

 Ministry of Health facility with MSF staff

 MSF began working in Al-Aqsa hospital on 26 November 2023.
 On 6 January 2024, MSF had to evacuate Al-Aqsa hospital due to fighting all around the premises and evacuation orders that made MSF’s pharmacy store inaccessible.
-On 6 February, MSF team returned to Al-Aqsa and prepared the premises for a return to previous activities.
-On 7 February, wound and rehabilitation care resumed, and the team has been providing acute trauma surgery, advanced wound care, post-operative wound care, physiotherapy, health promotion and mental health support since then.
-Access to the pharmacy store has also been re-established.
-Activities also include malnutrition screening and referral.
+On 6 February 2024, MSF teams returned to Al-Aqsa and prepared the premises for a return to previous activities, which resumed the following day.

 Al Martyrs Primary Health Care Centre, Deir Al Balah